dvfeinblum/python-miscellany/wallless-maze/README.md

 ```

 Note that `y` increases from top to bottom.
-There are a couple other starting points on the perimiter that work but this one got me the shortest move count.
+There are a couple other starting points on the perimeter that work but this one got me the shortest move count.

 Introduction
 ============